taunsquared/graphic-novel-thesis/ComicBookScript/2020-03-31_Poems-And-Songs.md

 how do you move?
 To the left and to the right,
-we can dance, don't have to fight, one of two, let's be free.
+we can dance, don't have to fight, make one of two and let's be free.

 # "Mama Bird"
 Lost the sky, lost the sea,